-Despite the empire-building effort to formalize the Agile knowledge being made both world- and industry-wide, there’s a host of momentously impactful factors in the Agile space very few IT vendors ever pay attention to.
+Despite the colossal effort to formalize the Agile knowledge being made both world- and industry-wide, there’s a host of highly impactful factors in the Agile space very few IT vendors ever pay attention to.
 In turn, clients tend to rely on their software contractors for the organization of their Agile development process, getting trapped into false approaches or replicating these software contractors’ mistakes.

 To make matters worse, there are certain things relating, mostly, to clients, of which they should be, but, from our experience, are plain never aware.

-Here is our close-up on what we believe to be some of the major factors that can cause an Agile enterprise software project to go bung.
+Here is our close-up on what we believe to be some of the major factors that can cause an Agile enterprise software project to go haywire.

 1. The Client Demotivating their IT Contractor’s Development Team

 Being motivated and, most notably, self-motivated is universally held to be pivotal to the success of any Agile software development team.
-This trait of a development team is, downright, lionized under this approach, and, probably, rightfully so.
-Which makes it all the more strange that in a huge number of instances clients do their best to demotivate their Agile teams.
+This quality of a development team is, downright, lionized under this approach, and, probably, rightfully so.
+Which makes it all the more odd that in a huge number of instances clients do their best to demotivate their Agile teams.
 How does that happen?

 At kick-off, most Agile teams are chumping at the bit, and do all their planning with great precision.
-They do a great job of each and every task, included in the current sprint.
+They do a great job of each and every task being part of the current sprint.
 But after a while, the client’s business stakeholders start “optimizing” the development process.

-Whichever the case, sprints start being padded with 1, 2, 3 or even more tasks in addition to those, the team members feel like they are able to fulfill with good quality, on time, and, importantly, while also enjoying the results of their work as professionals.
+Whichever the case, sprints start being padded with one, two, three or, even, more tasks in addition to those, the team members feel like they are able to fulfill with good quality, on time, and, importantly, while also enjoying the results of their work as professionals.